kitearuba/libft_project/README.md

 - `ft_calloc`
 - `ft_strdup`

-### Additional Functions
+### 🔧 **Additional Utility Functions**

-Additional utility functions that are not part of libc but are commonly used:
+In addition to the libc functions, you'll implement utility functions that aren't part of the standard library but are useful for everyday programming:

 - `ft_substr`
 - `ft_strjoin`